 Administrative expenses are accounted for on an accruals basis.
-No significant judgments have been made by the Trustees in the application of the principal accounting policies.

 h) Key accounting estimates and assumptions

 Significant assumptions and estimates have been made in the valuation of the Fund's financial assets and liabilities classified as Level 3 under the fair value hierarchy, such as the Insurance Policy.
 Details of these financial assets and liabilities, the valuation techniques applied, and the significant valuation assumptions, are provided in note 9 of these financial statements.